 As we mentioned above, in normal circumstances the value of a home will increase.
 However, the circumstances aren’t always normal.
 In a weak economy, the housing market can “crash.”
 When this happens, property values can start to fall.
 You essentially lose equity when this happens.

-If you purchase the home recently or you’ve borrowed against the value of your home, you can end up owing more than the home is worth.
+If you purchased the home recently or you’ve borrowed against the value of your home, you can end up owing more than the home is worth.
 In this case, you have negative equity.
 This is also known as being upside-down on your mortgage.

 The most well-known example of negative equity occurred at the start of the Great Recession.
 The housing market crashed, and millions of homeowners were upside-down on their mortgages.
 Many homeowners were forced to sell their homes for a loss and several mortgage lenders folded as a result.